Canal Faial-Pico/sector Pico (water channel)

 Protected Area of Resources Management

-This area, with about 67 hectares, is marked by two islets located on the west coast of Pico in front of Madalena village – the Ilhéu em Pé and the Ilhéu Deitado.
+This area has about 6689 hectares and is marked by two islets located on the west coast of Pico in front of Madalena village – the Ilhéu em Pé and the Ilhéu Deitado.

-These islets are the remains of a volcano dismantled by the marine abrasion and are elements of great landscape and symbolic value.
-They are also a refuge and nesting area for seabirds, such as Sterna hirundo, and are surrounded by a relatively regular seabed of sand and rock with a maximum depth of 20 metres between the islets and Pico Island.
+These islets are the remains of a volcano dismantled by marine abrasion and are elements of great landscape and symbolic value.
+They are also a refuge and nesting area for seabirds, such as Sterna hirundo, and are surrounded by a relatively regular seabed of sand and rock with a maximum depth of 20 metres between the islets and the island of Pico.

 These funds are home to a rich marine fauna, housing not only resident species but also pelagic species.
 It is yet a reproduction area for the Balistes capriscus.

-It is defined as a Special Area of Conservation (SAC) within the Natura 2000 network and is also a priority marine geosite of the Azores UNESCO Global Geopark.
+It includes the Ilhéus da Madalena Special Area of Conservation (SAC) within the Natura 2000 network and is also a priority marine geosite of the Azores UNESCO Global Geopark.